ArafatSadi1/arafatsadi1/README.md

 ### Hi there 👋, My name is Yasin Arafat
 #### Jr. React Developer

 I am a junior react developer with experience building websites.
 I specialize in JavaScript.
-I also have experience working with ReactJs, ExpressJs, and MongoDB.
+I also have experience working with ExpressJs, and MongoDB.

 Skills: REACT / JS / HTML / CSS